Learn to Hunt

 Following are a list of instructions to be used in completion of the application.

-At the request of many of our clients, we have prepared a list of persons who have done business with the department in the past.
 These lists are offered simply to help you find potential sources of assistance.
 As you will find noted with each group, we make no attempt to qualify persons on the list.
 It is between you and the persons you contact to discuss evidence of their capabilities.

 Postings are directed to certified groundwater professionals and contain information of interest concerning assessment and corrective action at petroleum contaminated sites.